Artemis21/Artemis21/README.md

 Hi!
-I'm Artemis, she/her pronouns.
+I'm Miriam (aka Artemis), she/her pronouns.
 I write code for fun, mainly in Rust these days but still with a fair amount of Python.
 I also know Javascript pretty well and sometimes write web frontends.
 Historically, I have a lot of experience in writing Discord bots, but I don't do that so much anymore.

 You can find my contact information at [arty.li].